PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Ruff on the new owner/test, scoped architecture/lowerer checks, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed mixed-singleton NCHW-input/NHWC-Concat checkpoint compiles the complete prior committed function and preserves exact ModelIR, lineage, operator order, deterministic names, quantization metadata, and statistics for valid multi-candidate, multi-adapter, and name-collision fixtures.
+Differential checks prove that an output-channel mismatch, duplicate or later source producer, inconsistent dynamic signature, and mixed dtype formerly changed graph state; all five are now complete no-ops.
+A late fault in the second quantization clone additionally proves that the former helper inserted the first Reshape before raising, while the new owner leaves ModelIR unchanged.

+Focused coverage verifies one-index multi-match execution, supplied-index and LayoutState equivalence, public/produced/constant sources, same-source adapter reuse, global name reservation, deep quantization cloning, exact Concat axis, arity, output-channel and dtype equations, static and one-dynamic-dimension shape/signature contracts, final shape-reconciliation stability, duplicate/ later/unresolved producer rejection, clone-failure transaction, no-repair and missing-family behavior, the established characterization, and unique semantic ownership with `33 passed`.
+Architecture, core, pass-efficiency, singleton-Reshape coverage, the two preceding indexed Concat owners, flatten- Concat and NDHWC-Concat coverage, the new indexed suite, and the existing characterization passed together with `336 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff on the new owner/test and architecture test, scoped lowerer checks, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The